We are a system integrator and I have implemented this solution for one of our customers.

 This solution is normally used for anomaly detection and malware detection.

 Cisco Stealthwatch uses NetFlow to provide visibility across the network, data center, branch offices, and cloud.
 Its advanced security analytics uncover stealthy attacks on the extended network.
 Stealthwatch helps you use your existing network as a security sensor and enforcer to dramatically improve your threat defense.

-Cisco Stealthwatch is also known as Cisco Stealthwatch Enterprise, Lancope StealthWatch.
+Cisco Stealthwatch was previously known as Cisco Stealthwatch Enterprise, Lancope StealthWatch.